-- 30.1 Term of Agreement.
-The term of this agreement shall be from July 1, 2015 until June 30, 2018. - 30.2 Reopeners.
-Article 23 may be reopened for negotiations if necessary in accordance with Article 23.9. - 30.3 Retroactive Application of Benefits.
+- 30.2 Reopeners.
+There shall be no reopeners for the duration of the agreement except by mutual agreement of both parties.
+Article 23 may be reopened for negotiations if necessary in accordance with Article 23.9. - Retroactive Application of Benefits.
 Except where retroactivity is allowed by express contract language, any change in terms or benefits of employment will be effective upon ratification. - 30.4 The UFF is entitled to bargain over the impact of the sustained performance evaluation policy.